frontend-ui/fed-ui/README.md

 ### Core

-The Core contains the initial reset code for your HTML elements, such as setting the font-size and box-sizing.
+The Core contains the initial reset code for your HTML elements, such as setting the `font-size` and `box-sizing`.
 Within your custom SCSS file, import the FED-UI Core like so:

 ```scss
 @use '../../node_modules/@frontend-ui/fed-ui/src/scss/variables/variables';